 Everyday I hear and read about parents comparing their toddler’s abilities to name shapes, recite the alphabet, count to 100, and label/identify a vast array of colors.

-I’m sure these parents mean well and want the best for their child, but unfortunately knowing your ABC’s and 123’s is not the be all and end all.
+I’m sure these parents mean well and want the best for their child, but unfortunately knowing the ABC’s and 123’s is not the be all and end all.

 - social skills (turn taking, sharing, eye contact, joint attention, basics of conversation)